Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisite:** Warrior Group, or Proficiency with one Martial Weapon with :weapon-prop-heavy: **Heavy** or :weapon-prop-versatile: **Versatile** property

-You’ve learned to use the weight of a weapon to your advantage, letting its momentum empower your strikes.
+You've learned to use the weight of a weapon to your advantage, letting its momentum empower your strikes.
 You gain the following benefits:

 - **Ability Score Increase**